 WVU Medicine is a leading provider of Medicaid services in West Virginia.
 The Medicaid program, which provides healthcare coverage for low-income families and individuals, is funded by state and federal governments.
 In many states, including West Virginia, Medicaid payments have not been sufficient to cover the costs of treating Medicaid beneficiaries.
 This results in a shortfall in reimbursement.

 WVU Medicine is committed to supporting education and the next generation of healthcare providers.
 The organization helps to fund undergraduate and postgraduate medical education at WVU, along with accredited training programs for residents, physicians, nurses, and allied health professionals.

 Medical Research: $1,108,000

-WVU Medicine is part of an academic medical center – one that is heavily focused on research.
-WVU Medicine supports cancer research, as well as a variety of other research efforts at WVU.
+WVU Medicine is part of an academic medical center – one that is heavily focused on research on issues that affect West Virginians.

-WVU Medicine-WVU Hospitals is actively engaged in a wide range of outreach activities, many of which are designed to serve the most vulnerable and at-risk populations.
+WVU Medicine is actively engaged in a wide range of outreach activities, many of which are designed to serve the most vulnerable and at-risk populations.
 From community health screenings and education to financial and in-kind contributions, WVU Medicine is invested in the communities it serves.